 - Disable the high-voltage electrical system using as many of the following steps as possible: - Secure the vehicle place the shift lever into the PARK position.
 Remove the ignition key.
-Block the wheels if necessary.
-Removing the ignition key or turning it to the OFF position will disconnect the highvoltage system. - If possible, place the high-voltage service disconnect switch (see section on Hybrid components for location) into the service position.
+Block the wheels, if necessary.
+Removing the ignition key or turning it to the OFF position will disconnect the high-voltage system. - Disconnect the negative cable from the 12-volt battery this will also disconnect the high voltage. - If possible, place the high-voltage service disconnect switch (see section entitled Hybrid Component Location and Identification for location) into the service position.
 To place in the service position, turn counterclockwise and then lift out.
 Reinsert the disconnect switch with the arrow aligned to the service/shipping position.